 The competition is open to all individuals, companies and organizations involved in producing any type of project involving digital media for external or internal audiences.
 To be eligible, an entry must have been produced after January 1, 2018.

 The fee for entry is $110 or $175 for Campaigns.
 If an entry is submitted in more than one category, please enclose an additional entry fee for each time it is entered.

 There are 227 categories in a broad range of categories under Digital Marketing, Web / Television / Video / Audio Communication and Electronic / Social / Interactive Media.

 You can only have one pro bono entry per client.
 Multiple pieces count as one entry.
 You can however have an unlimited number of pro bono clients.
-Please fill out the pro bono form found on this page and include a brief synopsis of what you did for each pro bono client.
 You should not have received any compensation.
-It is ok for the non-profit or others to have paid for hard costs such as materials.
+It is ok for the nonprofit or others to have paid for hard costs such as materials.
 You will be judged on creativity and the extent of your effort.

-If you want to submit pro bono work only, you must pay the regular AMCP and entry fees.
+If you want to submit pro bono work only, you must pay the regular entry fees.

 Over the past two decades, Association of Marketing and Communication Professionals’ judges have earned a reputation for accuracy, fairness and credibility.